drug-design/course/docs/chapters/ligand-based-approaches.md

 ### Altering Interatomic Distances
 *[nce]: New Chemical Entity: a compound not previously described.

-The systematic alteration of interatomic distances between pharmacophore elements allows us to both explore the requirements of a receptor site and to optimize a series of molecules.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/altering-interatomic-distances-d7f5f9a5'><i class='fa fa-play' aria-hidden='true'></i></button>The systematic alteration of interatomic distances between pharmacophore elements allows us to both explore the requirements of a receptor site and to optimize a series of molecules.
 The following is a typical analog program conducted for the systematic exploration of the biological properties of a reference active compound.
 *[pharmacophore]: Specific 3D arrangement of chemical groups common to active molecules and essential to their biological activities.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[nce]: New Chemical Entity: a compound not previously described.